boonebgorges/buddypress-docs/readme.txt

 1. Sit back and watch the jack roll in

 == Changelog ==

+= 1.1.1 =
+* Updated textdomains and pot file for new strings

 = 1.1 =
 * 'History' tab added, giving full access to a Doc's revision history